Dot metacharacter and Quantifiers

 metacharacter quantifies a character or group to match 1

 or more times.
-Similar to *
+Similar to the *

 >> 'tr tear tare steer sitaara'.gsub(/ta+r/, 'X')